draky-dev/docs/docs/reference/addons/draky-entrypoint-addon.md

 Scripts inside the container's `/draky-entrypoint.init.d` directory will run each time the container is started.

 How to use it?
-Just add to your service, in this directory, a volume with your scripts.
+Add a volume with your scripts to your service in this directory.

 Example volume: